How to Harvest Honey

 A honey extractor uses centrifugal force to remove the honey.
 It’s a fairly simple device consisting of a drum or container, with frame baskets.
 The honeycomb is placed within the frames.
 The device will then spin fast and the honey will come out.

-A good honey extractor is essential to a beekeeper.
+Although not essential, a good extractor is extremely handy to a beekeeper who produces large volumes of honey.
 The device will extract the honey while keeping the comb intact and ready for the bees to reuse.

 Both of these can be found as electrically or manually powered.
 The radial extractor is the most common for commercial use.
 Here’s a list of some of the best honey extractors currently on the market.